tripathiarpan20/G.O.D/README.md

 # G.O.D Subnet

-🚀 Welcome to the Gradients on Demand Subnet:
+🚀 Welcome to the [Gradients on Demand](https://finetuning-web.vercel.app/app) Subnet:

+Providing access to Bittensor network for on-demand training at scale.

 ## Setup Guides